zhouhao27/WeatherForecastDemo/README.md

 - Model

-Test the parsing function.
+Test the Json data parse function (actually this is automatically done by ObjectMapper).

 - View Controller (View)

 With some extra efforts, view controller is also testable.
-Since there are not much UI interactions so that I don't need UI unit testing.